My trip from Scotland to Japan was a long one, but I arrived safely and made my way to a familiar hotel in Ueno, Tokyo, with minimal stress.

 All of the information I had looked at previously, suggested getting a train to Ueno would either be expensive, or involve transfers.
 Neither being the case.

-The service assistant at the KEISEI Skyliner desk was happy to offer a couple of options after a simple “Ueno ni ikimasu” <I’m going to Ueno>, the difference in price being only a couple of hundred yen to shave off 15 minutes.
+The service assistant at the KEISEI Skyliner desk was happy to offer a couple of options after a simple “Ueno ni ikimasu” or "I’m going to Ueno", the difference in price being only a couple of hundred yen to shave off 15 minutes.
 Our train tickets (one-way) cost us about 1200en each, which is about £9.
 The journey took us little over an hour to get into Tokyo.